 This forward-looking information and other forward-looking information are based on our opinions, estimates and assumptions in light of our experience and perception of historical trends, current conditions and expected future developments, as well as other factors that we currently believe are appropriate and reasonable in the circumstances.
 Despite a careful process to prepare and review the forward-looking information, there can be no assurance that the underlying opinions, estimates and assumptions will prove to be correct.
-These opinions, estimates and assumptions include, but are not limited to, the following: our ability to build our market share and enter new geographies; the total available market for our products; our ability to retain key personnel; our ability to maintain and expand geographic scope; our ability to execute on our expansion plans; our ability to continue investing in infrastructure to support our growth and brand recognition; our ability to integrate our acquisitions; our ability to continue maintaining and enhancing our technological infrastructure and functionality of our platform; our ability to obtain financing on acceptable terms; the ability of the Company to satisfy its obligations in the form anticipated when due; the average contract sizes in respect of future enterprise clients and embedded solutions clients will align with our recent historical experiences; the size of clients we continue to pursue will be similar in size or larger than our historical clients; the impact of competition; the changes and trends in our industry or the global economy; and changes in laws, rules, regulations, and global standards.
+These opinions, estimates and assumptions include, but are not limited to, the following: our ability to build our market share and enter new geographies; the total available market for our products; our ability to retain key personnel; our ability to maintain and expand geographic scope; our ability to execute on our expansion plans; our ability to continue investing in infrastructure to support our growth and brand recognition; our ability to integrate our acquisitions; our ability to continue maintaining and enhancing our technological infrastructure and functionality of our platform; our ability to obtain financing on acceptable terms; our ability to meet future covenants; our ability to renegotiate our Term Loan Commitment; the ability of the Company to satisfy its obligations in the form anticipated when due; the average contract sizes in respect of future enterprise clients and embedded solutions clients will align with our recent historical experiences; the size of clients we continue to pursue will be similar in size or larger than our historical clients; the impact of competition; the changes and trends in our industry or the global economy; and changes in laws, rules, regulations, and global standards.